 a subset of the type hierarchy.

 top type.
-It defines certain universal methods such as equals, hash Code
+It defines certain universal methods such as equals, hash Code, and toString.

 A)